OPEN-NEXT/WP3-Documentation-Guidelines-for-OSH-Projects/Documentation & Guidelines/3D Printing guideline.md

 * 3D printer used is..
 * Material used is..
 * The design file used to print is..
-* Machine settings used are..
+* Printer settings/parameters used are..
 * Part cleaning requirements are..
 * Part cleaning procedures are..

 # 3D Printing Guidelines

 Design considerations

+* Wall thickness (shelling)
-* Wall thickness
+* Wall thickness for bottom and top
 * Design for support
 * File resolution
 * Clearances
-* Shrinkage
+* Shrinkage/ retractation
+* Filling (Density and type)
 * Embossed and engraved details
 * Holes
 * Fillets